Popular English Idioms:

 jump the gun: to start before it’s time to begin.

-- Last year we jumped the gun with our sales promotion so we better time it right this year.
+- Last year we jumped the gun with our sales promotion so we better find a better date and make sure everyone is ready this year.

 - Be careful not to jump the gun with Jessica.
 I suggest at least a year-long engagement before you get married.